robbinsr/ETL_2/README.md

 You are reading the README.md file in the `ETL_2` repository for Russ Robbins.
 This repository shows files related to:

-- understanding the household records' data fields' purposes, their contents, and their data types
+- understanding the NHIS 1994 household records' data fields' purposes, their contents, and their data types
-- confirming meta-data in `06724-Codebook.pdf` (which was provided by an external party)
+- confirming meta-data in `06724-Codebook.pdf` (which is necessary since it wasn't developed by a business process I understand)
-- standardizing field names to make field names and the data more usable by future database users
+- standardizing NHIS 1994 household field names to make field names and the data to be loaded into Oracle more usable by future users

 ---
 Inputs to Step 2